TRISTAN-ORF/RiboTIE/README.md

 ### Near-miss identifier

-RIBO-former, unlike previous tools processing ribosome profiling data, does not create ORF libraries or has access to start codon information when making predictions.
+RiboTIE, unlike previous tools processing ribosome profiling data, does not create ORF libraries or has access to start codon information when making predictions.
 Essentially, it only parses ribosome profiling information along the transcript.

-It is observed that, for transcripts featuring fewer mapped reads around the translation initiation site, RIBO-former is more prone to miss translation initiation sites by several bases.
+It is observed that, for transcripts featuring fewer mapped reads around the translation initiation site, RiboTIE is more prone to miss translation initiation sites by several bases.
 To address this issue, a neighborhood searching step is performed when creating the result table that corrects **non-ATG** predictions to **in-frame ATG positions**  if **present within a 9 codons distance**.
 Performed corrections are listed as `correction` in the result table.
 This feature can be disabled by adding the `--no-correction` flag.

 ## ✔️ Roadmap